sapphirepp/sapphirepp/examples/scattering/README.md

 ## Implementation {#code}

-To implement the example in `Sapphire++`, we need to create two.
+To implement the example in @sapphire, we need to create two.
 The first one is the header file `config.h` which implements compile time flags and the physical setup.
 The later one consist of the definition of the initial condition
 $f_{lms, 0}$ "InitialValueFunction", the scattering frequency $\nu$